In this baked scallops recipe, the scallops are cooked in a lovely sauce of butter, lemon, and Parmesan.

-These baked scallops are especially good.
-They are rich, buttery, and flavorful.
-I like to make them for guests because this foolproof recipe is enjoyed by everyone (a recent guest has declared it "restaurant-level!").
-I also make them for my family because it's such an easy recipe.
+Scallops are a delicious way to eat more seafood.
+These baked scallops are amazing.
+When gently baked in a buttery sauce, the scallops emerge succulent and flavorful.
+I like to make them for guests because this foolproof recipe is enjoyed by everyone, but I also make them for family dinners because it's such a reliable and easy recipe, ready in about 30 minutes.

 Ingredients

-- Large sea scallops: Bay scallops won't work in this recipe.
-They are too small and will become overcooked.
+- Scallops: Please use sea scallops.
+Bay scallops are too small and won't work in this recipe.

 - Dry white wine: The wine adds a nice layer of flavor, but it's OK to skip it.